 - The best interests of the child

 Given the number of variables involved in the judge’s decision to grant permission for change of domicile, you need experienced legal counsel to protect your interests and those of your child.
 Whether you are opposing a change of domicile or pursuing one, we have the experience and mastery of the law to make the most compelling possible case on your behalf.
-Contact our Livingston and Macomb County change of domicile attorneys today to discuss your particular case.
+Contact our Livingston County Office or our Macomb County Office to discuss your particular case.